alexbarbosa1989/ai-playground/rag_techpreview/rag_ilab_023.md

 ~~~
 export ILAB_FEATURE_SCOPE=DevPreviewNoUpgrade
 ~~~
-NOTE: If not set, it will generate the below error message when try to chat with the model using `--rag` pipeline:
+NOTE: If not set, it will generate the below error message when trying to chat with the model using `--rag` pipeline:
 ~~~
 ERROR 2025-02-04 10:12:12,040 instructlab.model.chat:591: This functionality is experimental; set ILAB_FEATURE_SCOPE to "DevPreviewNoUpgrade" to enable.
 ~~~

 - Download the `ibm-granite/granite-embedding-125m-english` model from HuggingFace.
-This is the default embedding model for Instructlab RAG and makes possible to ingest documents into a vector index and retrive the stored data in the chat process:
+This is the default embedding model for Instructlab RAG and makes possible to ingest documents into a vector index and retrieve the stored data in the chat process:
 ~~~
 ilab model download --repository ibm-granite/granite-embedding-125m-english --hf-token <huggingface-token>
 ~~~